-On the days we scuba dive, we will meet at the Into the Blue Dive Centre (88 Main Road, Sea Point, Cape Town) at 9h15 in the morning.
+On the days we scuba dive, we will meet at the Into the Blue Dive Centre (88 Main Road, Sea Point, Cape Town), normally at 8am or 9am.
 It is here where we do the registration, theory work, and kit you out with the scuba dive equipment that you will need for your course.
 Divers can expect to be finished by between 3 and 6 in the afternoon, depending on where we dive in the Cape on that day.

 Course day 1 – Scuba dive theory